Does Quartessence Ease Tensions?: Results and discussion

-where by `CMB' and `LSS' we indicate that the parameter constraint is obtained from a \planck\ or KiDS+RSD analysis, respectively.
-For the \udm\ model considered here, we obtain $T_{\cinf}(S_8)=0.3$, therefore the considered model improves the $3.4\sigma$ tension we find when comparing CMB and LSS data in the standard \lcdm.
-This is straightforward to understand from Fig~\ref{fig:tension}, where the 1$\sigma$ error intervals on $S_8$, marginalised over all other parameters, from \planck\ (red lines) and KiDS+RSD (green lines) data sets are shown for \lcdm, \udm and \ncdm.
+where we remind the reader that by `CMB' and `LSS' we indicate that the parameter constraint is obtained from a \planck\ or KiDS+BAO+RSD analysis, respectively.
+For the \udm\ model considered here, we obtain $T(S_8)=0.3$, therefore quartessence strongly eases the $3.5\sigma$ tension we find when comparing CMB and LSS data in standard \lcdm.
+Another way to see this is shown in Fig.~\ref{fig:tension}, where the 1$\sigma$ error intervals on $S_8$, marginalised over all the other parameters, are shown for \lcdm, \udm\ and \ncdm, with red, green and blue lines for CMB, LSS and their combination, respectively.
+Our results on neutrinos slightly differ from those by \citet{Joudaki:2016kym}, because we use more recent data compared to them.
+Similarly, more recent data sets, as weak lensing cosmic shear from the first year of data taking of the Dark Energy Survey, appear in better agreement with \planck, but nonetheless give $T(S_8)=2$ \citep[see][Table~III]{Troxel:2017xyo}.

 Figure \ref{fig:tritension} shows the 2D joint marginal error contours for $\om$ and $\sigma_8$ in standard \lcdm\ and for both \udm\ and \ncdm.
-It is possible to notice how even though both $\sum m_\nu$ and $c_\infty$ are able to ease the $\sigma_8$ tension (although to a much different extent), their effects are substantially different, thus a joint analysis \lcdm +$c_\infty+\sum{m_\nu}$ would not significantly change the constraints.
+Interestingly, even though both $\sum m_\nu$ and $\cinf$ are able to ease the $\sigma_8$ tension (although to a much different extent), their impact is substantially different, thus we find that a joint analysis \lcdm +$\cinf+\sum{m_\nu}$ would not significantly change the constraints.

-Finally, in order to quantify these result better, we perform a model selection analysis, computing the Deviance Information Criterion (DIC) \cite{RSSB:RSSB12062} in order to assess which of the considered models (\lcdm, \udm\ and \ncdm) is favoured by the data.
+Finally, we explore another way to quantify these result, namely we perform a model selection analysis by computing the deviance information criterion (DIC) \cite{RSSB:RSSB12062}, in order to assess which of the considered models is favoured by the data.
 For a given model, the DIC is defined as